Czajnikowski/Czajnikowski.github.io/_posts/2017-03-25-anonymous-nil.md

 Anonymous `nil` is a subtle code smell that is present in many codebases.
 What is it?
 Why is it a problem?
 How can we solve it?

-Let's take a brief, and very contrived example.
+Let's take a brief, made up and very contrived example.
 Let's say there is a method in your codebase that shows view with an animation.

 {% highlight swift %}
 func show(withAnimation animation: Animation?)